How to Merge Two LLCs: Everything You Need to Know

 Steps to Merge 2 LLCs

 Before the LLCs are merged, it's necessary to have a plan of merger.
 Both owners will need to get together to create the plan.
-You'll need to list the name for every LLC party in the merger who's involved, as well as the surviving LLC's name.
+You'll need to list the name of every LLC party in the merger who's involved, as well as the surviving LLC's name.
 The surviving entity needs to be identified as an LLC.
 The terms and conditions will need to be set for the merger.

 The document should also list the LLC's main place of business and what the basis and manner are for changing the interests of the current LLCs into the obligations or interests of the LLC that's surviving.